 Tokyo is debatably one of the most popular cities for tourists and locals alike.
 It’s also one of the most coveted.
 With a soul that never sleeps, it’s not hard to see why it would climb several peoples’ lists.
 I was excited about visiting Tokyo but I didn’t think I would like it as much as I did.
 It’s probably my favourite place in Japan.

-A little bit of history: Tokyo actually doesn’t have much ancient history, like say its predecessor Kyoto does.
-Tokyo, formerly called Edo, was fortified in the 1100s and Edo Castle was built circa 1457 (at … Continue reading
+Tokyo actually doesn’t have much ancient history, like say its predecessor Kyoto does.
+Tokyo, formerly called Edo, was fortified in the 1100s and Edo Castle was built circa 1457 (at the site of … Continue reading

 Tags: asia, japan, tokyo